 You may look at this bar cart and think “she likes to drink,” or that I have expensive taste.
 Oddly enough, I’m not a huge drinker but you’re right, I do have expensive drinking taste.
 The seldom times I do drink, I love a really excellent tequila (on the rocks) and champagne.
 I also love a good glass of wine with a hearty GF Italian meal.
+No wonder why my friends are always buying me these cases of wine online so I always have the best wine to pair with my meals.
+Luckily for me, they know a thing or two about wine, which means I always get the best flavors.
+How amazing!
 But above all else, I can style a mean bar cart!
 I’m

 mildly obsessed with being organized, I love interior design and I really dig displaying things in my home like it’s art.
 In fact, I cannot tell you how many hours I have spent scrolling through online interior design websites.
 I always get so much inspiration from reading about interiors online.
 Anyway, do you have bottles that need displaying?
 Cups that you adore but are hidden behind cupboards?
 Is your liquor tucked away above the refrigerator and annoyingly hard to get to?
 A bar cart should be on your shopping list!
 Not only can you tell a lot about a person from what they have on their cart, it also adds character to your home and decor.

 Maybe you’re more of a coffee person than a liquor person.
 If you’re anything like me, it’s just about the only thing, I mean favorite thing, you make in the kitchen.
 A bar cart doesn’t have restrictions and can double as a mini coffee station!
 Display your mugs, a teapot and your favorite coffee from Atlas Coffee Club.
 While you’re at it, you’ll free up some counter space by placing your Keurig or french press on it as well.
 If you need energy 24/7 this is a great idea for your office…or in your bedroom if you’re a real fiend.